sst/guide/_examples/how-to-use-pub-sub-in-your-serverless-app.md

 }
 ```

+Here we are getting the topic arn from the environment variable, and then publishing a message to it.

 {%change%} Let's install the `aws-sdk`.

 ``` bash
 $ npm install aws-sdk
 ```

-Here we are getting the topic arn from the environment variable, and then publishing a message to it.

 And now if you head over to your terminal and make a request to our API.
-You'll notice inside debugger that our topic subscribers are called.
-And you should see `Receipt sent!` and `Item shipped!` printed out.

 ``` bash
 $ curl -X POST https://gevkgi575a.execute-api.us-east-1.amazonaws.com/order
 ```

+You'll notice inside the debug log that our topic subscribers are called.
+And you should see `Receipt sent!` and `Item shipped!` printed out.

 ## Deploying to prod